The nostalgia’s hoppin’ in ‘American Graffiti,’ even if its own ending is a spoiler

 Back in 1975, Roger Ebert reported on a Chicago speech by Kael, who was talking about movie nostalgia.
 “A movie like ‘American Graffiti’ was such a tremendous hit because it hit that age group right on the nose.
 It was set in the years when they were going to high school, and they responded to it so strongly they didn’t quite see some of the things wrong with it,” Kael said.

 Why are last spring’s graduates attending the back-to-school dance?
 Steve must, because Laurie is a current senior.
-Curt shows up apparently in search of guidance.
-By chance, Mr. Wolfe, maybe still a twentysomething, pulls Curt aside.
+Curt shows up apparently in search of guidance, or maybe he just has nothing to do the night before a big flight.
+By chance, Mr. Wolfe, maybe still a twentysomething but who looks at least 35, pulls Curt aside.
 It seems Mr. Wolfe is eager for some instant therapy on his own decision to abandon an East Coast college and that he senses Curt is someone who “gets it.”
 Mr. Wolfe fairly recently did just what Curt has been preparing to do, only to come back to his hometown after just a semester, realizing he “wasn’t the competitive type.”

 A 1973 ad for “American Graffiti” in the Chicago Tribune.